kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 <iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=world_index%20%3D%201%0Aprint%28%22Hello%20World%20no.%20%22,%20world_index%29%0Aworld_index%20%3D%202%0Aprint%28%22Hello%20World%20no.%20%22,%20world_index%29%0Aworld_index%20%3D%203%0Aprint%28%22Hello%20World%20no.%20%22,%20world_index%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

-In the above code, when Python interpreter executes line number 3 `world_index = 2`, it does the following:
+In the above code, when the Python interpreter executes line number 3, world_index = 2, it does the following:

-- Python creates an `int` literal with value `2`.
+Python creates an int literal with the value 2.
-- Python binds this new literal to the name `world_index`.
+Python binds this new literal to the name world_index.

-We can see that the value in the *global frame* for `world_index` changes to `2` after executing line 3.
+We can see that the value in the global frame for world_index changes to 2 after executing line 3.

-You may have noticed that we use the equal sign, i.e. `=` in the above code.
-This **operator** is called the **assignment operator**.
+You may have noticed that we use the equal sign, i.e., =, in the above code.
+This operator is called the assignment operator.
 It is called the assignment operator because it assigns the literal to a label or a name.

-Note that this assignment is from **right to left**.
+Note that this assignment is from right to left.
 We cannot swap the sequence.
-Writing the below code produces an error.
+Writing the code below produces an error.

 ```python
 >>> 1 = world_index